livingflore/BattleBitEACFix/README.md

 1) Run the batch (download button above).
 2) Ensure that **BOTH** VCRedists installed properly - [x86](https://aka.ms/vs/17/release/vc_redist.x86.exe) and [x64](https://aka.ms/vs/17/release/vc_redist.x64.exe).
 When running installers you should see 3 buttons - repair, uninstall and cancel.
 If you can't see it - proceed with installation.
+3) Try running BattlebitEAC.exe or EasyAntiCheat.exe from admin located in installed files (right click on game > properties > installed files > browse)
-3) You might experience some issues with connection and therefore EAC can't reach its servers.
+4) You might experience some issues with connection and therefore EAC can't reach its servers.
 Try using [Cloudflare WARP](https://1.1.1.1) or any private VPN on this matter.

 ### [•](https://i.imgur.com/ADtyLmM.png) Launch Error - Easy Anti-Cheat is not installed.
 Run the ["Install & Repair Easy Anti Cheat"](https://i.imgur.com/466AXn8.png) launch option.